MayamaTakeshi/sip-lab/DOC.md

 #### `dtmf_aggregation_on(timeout)`

 Enables DTMF aggregation with a specified timeout.
+This means instead of firing a 'digits' event every time they are received, we will aggregated them and fire a single event upon timeout.

 - `timeout`: The timeout in milliseconds.